penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 This creates new users `zabbix-web` and `zabbix-srv`, grants them access to the Zabbix database, and ensures that the privileges are applied immediately.

-At this point, your Zabbix database is ready, and you can proceed with configuring the Zabbix server to connect to the database.
+At this point, your Zabbix database is ready, but before it can actually be used by Zabbix, we still need to populate the database with the necessary tables and initial data, but that will be covered in the next section when we install the Zabbix server.

 If you intent to install Zabbix server on a different machine than the one hosting the database you will need to open the host firewall to allow incoming connections